mparth30/Hospital-appointment-system/README.md

+🏥 Hospital Appointment System

-A web-based hospital appointment booking and management system built with Python (Django).
-This system allows patients to book appointments with doctors, while administrators and doctors can manage schedules and records efficiently.
+    A Hospital Appointment System built with Python (Django Framework) that allows patients to book appointments with doctors, manage schedules, and streamline hospital operations.

 🚀 Features
-👩‍⚕️ For Patients

-User registration and login

-Browse doctors by specialty

-Book, reschedule, or cancel appointments

-View appointment history

-👨‍⚕️ For Doctors

-Doctor login & profile management

-Manage available time slots

-View patient appointments

-Update patient records (if included)

-🏥 For Admin

-Manage doctors (add, update, delete)

-Manage patients
+👩‍⚕️ Patient Management – Register, view, and update patient details

+🧑‍⚕️ Doctor Management – Add, update, and list doctors with specializations

+📅 Appointment Booking – Patients can book appointments with doctors based on availability

-Approve or reject appointment requests
+✅ Appointment Approval – Admin/doctors can approve or reject appointment requests

-View system reports
+🔐 Authentication System – Secure login for Admin, Doctors, and Patients

+📊 Dashboard – Overview of appointments, doctors, and patients

 🛠️ Tech Stack

-Backend: Django (Python)
+ •  Backend: Python, Django

-Frontend: HTML, CSS, Bootstrap (or Tailwind)
+ •  Frontend: HTML, CSS, JavaScript, Bootstrap (or Tailwind if used)

-Database: SQLite (default), MySQL/PostgreSQL supported
+ •  Database: SQLite (default) / PostgreSQL / MySQL

-Authentication: Django’s built-in auth system

-Other Tools: Django ORM, Django Admin
+ •  Other Tools: Django ORM, Django Admin

-This project is licensed under the MIT License.

-Do you want me to also generate a requirements.txt (with Django and common packages) so it works out of the box?